Strong Secrecy from Channel Resolvability: Secrecy from Channel Resolvability over Noisy Channels

-All the analyzes of wiretap channel models based on capacity-based wiretap codes derive secrecy for metric $\metric{4}$.
-Additional modifications of the codes based, for instance, on privacy amplification~\cite{Maurer2000,Bennett1995} are required to achieve secrecy for stronger metrics.
-In this section, we show that this may be a fundamental limitation of capacity-based wiretap codes by proving that sequences of random capacity-based wiretap codes that achieve the weak secrecy capacity \emph{cannot} achieve the strong secrecy capacity.
+As formalized in~\cite[Theorem 1]{Thangaraj2007}, capacity-based wiretap codes are implicitly used in most works that show the existence of wiretap codes achieving secrecy rates for metric $\metric{4}$.
+In this section, we show that this may be an intrinsic limitation, by proving that sequences of random capacity-based wiretap codes that achieve the weak secrecy capacity \emph{cannot} achieve the strong secrecy capacity.

-Specifically, we consider a particular wiretap channel, in which the main channel and the eavesdropper's channel are both binary symmetric channels with respective cross-over probability $\delta_1$ and $\delta_2$, such that $0<\delta_1<\delta_2<\frac{1}{2}$.
-We further assume that no cost constraint is imposed ($\forall x^n\in\calX^n\;c_n(x^n)=n$ and $P=1$) and no source of local randomness is available.
-Information-theoretic proofs using random codes~\cite{Wyner1975} or polar codes~\cite{Mahdavifar2011} show that the absence of source of local randomness incurs no loss of optimality for this channel. \begin{proposition} Let $\{\rvC_n\}_{n\geq 1}$ be a sequence of $(2^{nR},n)$ random capacity-based wiretap codes, obtained by generating codeword symbols independently and uniformly at random.
-Let the rate of the auxiliary message be such that $R'=1-\Hb{\delta_2}-\epsilon_n$ and $R+R'=1-\Hb{\delta_1}-\epsilon_n$ and assume there is no source of local randomness.
+Specifically, we consider a discrete memoryless wiretap channel $\left(\calX,\calY,W_{{Y}{Z}|{X}},\calZ\right)$ without cost constraint ($\forall {\mathbf{x}}\in\calX^n\;c_n({\mathbf{x}})=n$ and $P=1$) in which the eavesdropper's channel and the main channel are both symmetric.\footnote{More specifically, we use Gallager's notion of symmetry~\cite[p.
+94]{InformationTheoryReliableCommunication}.} We further assume that the main channel is more capable than the eavesdropper's channel and has capacity $C_m<\tfrac{1}{2}\log\card{\calX}$ bits.
+The former assumption ensures that, without loss of optimality, we can assume no source of local randomness $(\calR,p_R)$ is available~\cite{Csiszar1978} and that the secrecy capacity is $C_s=C_m-C_e$; the latter one is a technical assumption required to simplify the analysis. \begin{proposition} Let $\{\rvC_n\}_{n\geq 1}$ be a sequence of $(2^{nR},n)$ random capacity-based wiretap codes, obtained by generating codeword symbols independently and uniformly at random.
+Let the rate $R'_n$ of the auxiliary message be such that $R'_n=C_e-\epsilon_n$ and $R+R'_n=C_m-\epsilon_n$.
 Then, there exists $\eta,\alpha>0$, such that, for $n$ sufficiently large,